shriharivish/shriharivish.github.io/_projects/7_project.md

 <h4>Pre-Processing</h4>

 The original image has been downsized and regularized to 224*244 size images for easier and faster operation.
-In the image, the parts of the fundus image that aren’t relevant have been cropped out, the disc and some area surrounding it, which has the most number of features to help identify glaucoma have been retained, this is very helpful as the model will train with only relevant data making the model more suited for our use.
-Further we have performed gamma correction and nosie removal.
+In the image, the parts of the fundus image that aren’t relevant have been cropped out, the disc and some area surrounding it, which has the most number of features to help identify glaucoma have been retained.
+This is helpful as the model will train with only relevant data making the model more suited for our use.
+Further we have performed gamma correction and noise removal.

 <div class="img">
         {% include figure.html path="assets/img/kk_proc.png" title="Pre-processing" class="img-fluid rounded z-depth-1" %}